Mono: mono symptoms and mono treatment.

 Search:

 Mono can leave your child feeling unwell for months.
 Long periods away from school and out of their routine can contribute to them feeling bored and depressed.
-Although, a positive outlook can do a lot to help a sick child, the reality is more complex.

 The symptoms of mono cause your child to have fevers, sore throat and fatigue amongst other things.
 On days where the symptoms are acute, your child is unlikely to want to play or be entertained.
 However, there may be days when you child is still too sick to be in school, but feeling well enough to be bored or frustrated.